tpm2-software/tpm2-tools/man/tpm2_load.1.md

 The tool outputs the name of the loaded object in a YAML format and saves a context file for future interactions with the object.

+**NOTE**: Both private and public portions of the tpm key must be specified.

 # OPTIONS

   * **-C**, **\--context-parent**=_PARENT\_CONTEXT\_OBJECT_: